-Any requests for reasonable accommodations must be submitted to Beth Daniel Lindsay, Sweet Briar’s director of academic advising and accessibility services coordinator.
-You can contact Beth or Vic Lindsay, director of student life, if you have questions about this process.
+Any requests for reasonable accommodations must be submitted to Jenny Carlos, Sweet Briar’s accessibility services coordinator.
+You can contact Jenny or Vic Lindsay, director of student life, if you have questions about this process.

 Residence Life Reasonable Accommodations Process:

 - Complete the Reasonable Residential Accommodation Request (including all required supplementary documentation).

 - Notification will be made via email about the outcome of the application.
 If approved, the student will work with the appropriate College administrator as indicated in the approval letter.
-If the application is denied, it can be appealed in writing to the dean of students.
+If the application is denied, it can be appealed in writing to the 504 coordinator.

 Please be advised that approval of an application does not necessarily guarantee the type of housing requested and is only applicable for the academic year in which it was submitted.
-Students must resubmit a new application and updated medical documentation each year that a request is made.
+Students must resubmit a new application and may need to submit updated medical documentation each year that a request is made.